-US Can Release the Wolves, 10th Circuit Says
+United States Can Release the Wolves, 10th Circuit Says

-DENVER (CN) — The 10th Circuit on Tuesday ended a long dispute between New Mexico and the U.S. Fish and Wildlife Service, finding that New Mexico failed to prove that releasing two Mexican gray wolf pups into the wild would irreparably harm its wildlife management.
+DENVER (CN) — Ending a long dispute with the U.S. Fish and Wildlife Service, the 10th Circuit ruled Tuesday that New Mexico failed to prove that releasing two Mexican gray wolf pups into the wild would irreparably harm its wildlife management.

 The New Mexico Department of Game and Fish asked the 10th Circuit in January to uphold a preliminary injunction barring Fish and Wildlife from releasing Mexican gray wolves into the wild without a state permit.
 U.S. District Judge William Johnson had granted the preliminary injunction in June 2016, agreeing that Fish and Wildlife had improperly released the wolves without a state permit two months earlier.

-Tenth Circuit Judges Jerome Holmes, Scott Matheson and Carolyn McHugh reversed and vacated the preliminary injunction Tuesday.
+U.S. Circuit Judges Jerome Holmes, Scott Matheson and Carolyn McHugh reversed and vacated the preliminary injunction Tuesday.

 Fish and Wildlife released the wolves in April 2016 after New Mexico refused both of its permit applications in 2015.
 The state claimed it could not grant the permits because it could not determine whether the wolf releases would conflict with the state’s conservation management programs.